LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

 });
 ```

-When validation error happens now our errors object will contain data in such format:
+When a validation error happens now our errors object will contain data in such format:

 ```json
 {